 Since dry gin is the Pink Lady’s primary ingredient, we recommend using a quality gin in this recipe.
-We used Citadelle dry gin from France to craft our pink drinks.
-Pre-dating the Pink Lady by more than a century, this premium gin with 19 botanicals comes in a pretty blue bottle.
+We like to use Citadelle dry gin from France to craft our pink drinks.
+This premium gin has 19 botanicals and comes in a pretty blue bottle.

 Monin produces our preferred grenadine.
 Also from France, Monin doesn’t add any artificial colors or flavors to its bright red pomegranate syrup.
 It’s the next best thing to using grenadine made from scratch.